DS3Lab/cognival-cli/README.md

                  associated and evaluated during the run.
 Evaluates the results of the last run by default.
 Results are printed to the shell and stored in the reports directory of the results path.

-    Call: `significance [run-id=0] [modalities=[eye-tracking, eeg, fmri]] [alpha=0.01 test=Wilcoxon]`
+    Call: `significance [run-id=0] [modalities=[eye-tracking, eeg, fmri]] [alpha=0.01] [test=Wilcoxon]`

     Parameters:
     - run-id: Either 0 for the last experimental run or any run-id before the current run-id of the configuration.
-    - modalities: Modalities for which significane is to be termined
+    - modalities: Modalities for which significane is to be termined.
-    - alpha: Alpha for significance computation
+    - alpha: Alpha for significance computation.
+    - num-hypotheses: If not None, do not infer number of hypotheses from results but use specified value for bonferroni correction.
+This is necessary when hypotheses are spread across multiple configurations for practical reasons.
     - test: Significance test.
-Currently, only the Wilcoxon rank-sum test is implemented (implementation of the Wilcoxon test for NLP provided by [Dror et al. (2018)](https://github.com/rtmdrr/testSignificanceNLP)).
+A two-sided Wilcoxon rank-sum test and a one-sided paired permutation test are supported.

 - aggregate: Aggregate the significance test results of an ecxperimental run.
 This will output how many of your hypotheses are accepted under the Bonferroni correction (see paper for detailed description).